gustavohst/reactjs_base_structure/README.md

 7 - Dependency to integrate babel and webpack (for that reason in the imports we do need add the file extention) yarn add babel-loader -D

+8 - To inject the reference of the bundle we need add this component. yarn add html-webpack-plugin -D

+9 - This dependence will help to change the code and the page automaticle reload. yarn webpack-dev-server -D
+NOTE: To run, execute `yarn webpack-dev-server -D`